GM-Consult-Pty-Ltd/text_analysis/README.md

 * [stopWords](https://pub.dev/documentation/text_analysis/latest/text_analysis/TextAnalyzer/stopWords.html) are terms that commonly occur in a language and that do not add material value to the analysis of text; and
 * [syllableCounter](https://pub.dev/documentation/text_analysis/latest/text_analysis/TextAnalyzer/syllableCounter.html) returns the number of syllables in a word or text.

+The [LatinLanguageAnalyzerMixin](https://pub.dev/documentation/text_analysis/latest/text_analysis/LatinLanguageAnalyzerMixin-class.html) implements the `TextAnalyzer` interface methods for languages that use the Latin/Roman alphabet/character set.

-The [English](https://pub.dev/documentation/text_analysis/latest/text_analysis/English-class.html) implementation of [TextAnalyzer](https://pub.dev/documentation/text_analysis/latest/text_analysis/TextAnalyzer-class.html) is included in this library.
+The [English](https://pub.dev/documentation/text_analysis/latest/text_analysis/English-class.html) implementation of [TextAnalyzer](https://pub.dev/documentation/text_analysis/latest/text_analysis/TextAnalyzer-class.html) is included in this library and mixes in the `LatinLanguageAnalyzerMixin`.

 (*[back to top](#)*)